A Guide to Going Sockless

 Foot stink comes from bacteria on your feet.
 Make sure you scrub your dogs with a strong soap (and maybe a brush) every day.
 I like Dr. Bronners for this.
 The fresher your feet are, the less they will stink.
 You don’t want to take off your shoes off at a house party and clear out the room.
 A pedicure is not a terrible idea from time to time, either.
 Yes, plenty of men get pedicures, especially in the summer when they’re wearing sandals and hitting the beach.

 If you just picked up a pair of brand new shoes, I would suggest breaking them in with socks first.
-Going sockless in a fresh pair of leather shoes is asking for swollen blistering feet – which is never a good look.
+Going sockless in a fresh pair of leather shoes is asking for swollen blistering feet – which is never a good idea.

 I always thought the idea of going sockless in a pair of fancy business shoes, like brogue captoes or wingtips, looks a little unnatural or forced.
 Going bare foot is a casual, leisurely move, so make sure the shoes convey that same message.
 Check out our Guide to Loafers for some ideas.

 Not all shoe leathers are created equal.
-A genuine shell cordovan (made form the strong rear muscle of a horse) is going to be extremely stiff and rigid (and take longer to break-in) while a unlined supple suede is going to be soft and flexible from the start.
+A genuine shell cordovan (made form the strong rear muscle of a horse) is going to be extremely stiff and rigid (and take longer to break-in) while an unlined supple suede is going to be soft and flexible from the start.

 You should never wear the same pair of shoes two days in a row, especially if you’re wearing them without socks.
 Give them at least a day in between to dry out completely.
 Extended periods of moisture can affect the leather and only add to the stinking problem.
 Keep them in steady rotation and always keep cedar shoe trees in them on their days off.